padmajapalaparthi/Digital-Forensics-Lab-Record/Ex.No-7 AFLogical.md

 # Ex.No.7: Use AFLogical OSE to Extract Data from an Android Device

-**Description**

-**AFLogical OSE (Open Source Edition)** is a forensic tool used to perform **logical extraction** of data from Android devices — retrieving information like contacts, call logs, and SMS messages **without direct access to the full file system**.
-It is part of the **Open Source Android Forensics** toolkit and often used in forensic investigations or academic labs.
+## Aim

+To extract logical data such as contacts, SMS, call logs, and calendar information from an Android device using **AFLogical OSE**, and to retrieve the extracted files through **ADB** for forensic analysis while maintaining data integrity.

 ---